Planning a SeaWorld San Diego vacation?

 How Are The Rides at SeaWorld San Diego?

 The most anticipated part of our SeaWorld San Diego vacation for my kids was getting to ride roller coasters.
 They were so excited!

 SeaWorld has a range of ride offerings.
-From the intense Electric Eel (54 inches), to the rides at Sesame Street Bay of Play, there is both intense and slow pace rides.
+From the intense Electric Eel (54 inches) to the rides at Sesame Street Bay of Play, there are both intense and slow pace rides.